 Annual 2024 guidance and three-year production guidance has been provided for our steelmaking coal business.
-The guidance is on a 100% basis and reflects the exchange of minority interests by NSC of 2.5% in Elkview Operations and by POSCO of 2.5% in Elkview Operations and 20% in the Greenhills joint venture, as previously described.
+The guidance is on a 100% basis and reflects the exchange of minority interests by NSC of 2.5% in Elkview Operations and 20% in the Greenhills joint venture, as previously described.
 Therefore, our reported production and sales statistics will increase from 80% to 100% for Greenhills effective January 3, 2024.
 Our reported production and sales statistics for Elkview Operations will continue to be reported on a 100% basis, consistent with our past reported presentation.